christyxgeorge/wfengine/wfengine.md

 - The DB schema is extremely primitive.
 - Hot loading of new actions is not possible.
 - While there exists sub-workflow support, it has not been tested.
+- The exec-if in the step definition seems redundant as there are conditional transitions supported.